Budgeting

 In summary

 Pay yourself first is a budgeting strategy where savings or investment transfers happen automatically the moment income arrives, before any bills or spending.
 The remainder becomes the working budget.
 The idea was popularised by George Clason's 1926 Richest Man in Babylon and modernised for the automation era by David Bach's The Automatic Millionaire.
 Its strength is structural — by removing the saving decision from each month, it sidesteps the behavioural problem of leftover savings rarely materialising.
-Start small, automate aggressively, and increase the amount whenever income increases.

 Sources